Hiralal (actor): Career

 In Bombay, his first film Badal (1951), in which he played a " villainous sardar whose greed for money is his undoing", was received well.
 In Kishore Sahu's Sapna (1952), he played an outlaw who kidnaps the heroine played by Bina Rai.
 In K. Amarnath's Mehbooba (1954), he played a dacoit.
 In G. P. Sippy's Chandrakanta (1956), he played "a mad conqueror who wanted his people to worship him as a living God."
 Hiralal studied the lives of Nero and a few Egyptian Pharaohs in preparation for the role.
 He starred in Leader (1964) as a "fanatic killer who is out to exterminate a famous man."

 Hiralal rated his performance in the 1948 film Jhoothi Kasmein his best, during an interview with the Indian Express in 1965.
 He added that Swayamsiddha (1947) and Anjangarh (1948) were films that gave him "inspiration and strength".
 Hiralal credited filmmakers Birendranath Sircar and Hemachandra Chunder for having taught him to become a character actor, Roop K. Shorey for the "laugh" and "weep without sobbing" in films.
 He recalled Amarnath "built him up as a fighter" with his film Sarkar (1951).
 Hiralal was a fan of American actors John Barrymore and Paul Muni.

 Personal life

 Hiralal was born into a Punjabi family on 14 March 1909 (or 1910) in Lahore, then a city in the Punjab Province of British India (in present-day Pakistan).
-He was the second of two children.
-Hiralal completed his education in Lahore and grew up watching and being influenced by the character of Ravana in the Ramlila plays.
+He was two children .Hiralal completed his education in Lahore and grew up watching and being influenced by the character of Ravana in the Ramlila plays.

 Hiralal married Darparani in 1945 and had five sons and a daughter with her.
 The sons were Krishna, Kamal, Prem, Ajay, and Inder, the last of whom was an actor and model, and died in the Air India Flight 182 bombing in 1985.
 Apart from his mother tongue Punjabi, Hiralal could speak fluently in Hindi, Urdu and English.